openca/eap-creds/README.md

 # Planned Work

-Document the OCSP over DNS proposal and submit to IETF for evaluation and possible standardization.
+Document the EAP-CREDS proposal and submit to IETF for evaluation and possible standardization.